 Call for submissions on Malaysia-Australia FTA

-The Department of Foreign Affairs and Trade (DFAT) is seeking submissions from businesses and other interested stakeholders on MAFTA.
-This will inform discussions at the inaugural MAFTA FJC, which will consider implementation of MAFTA, as well as scope the parameters of a future general review.
+The Department of Foreign Affairs and Trade (DFAT) is seeking submissions from businesses and other interested stakeholders on the Malaysia-Australia Free Trade Agreement (MAFTA) to inform work on a General Review under Article 21.7 of the Agreement.
 In particular, we are keen to understand the impacts of MAFTA on businesses or other groups in the community since the Agreement entered into force on 1 January 2013.

 DFAT is looking to understand how opportunities in Malaysia for Australian businesses may have grown and/or changed under MAFTA, and which may include the following:

 - whether conditions for access to the Malaysian market for Australian goods, services and investment have changed since MAFTA entered into force

 - whether there have been any factors that have affected your industry's ability to expand exports or investment under MAFTA

 - whether the outcomes of MAFTA have met business and other stakeholder expectations

 - whether there have been any unintended impacts of MAFTA

 - the effect of MAFTA on any administrative or regulatory costs on business, and